'Wanda' (1970) by Barbara Loden

 Imagine you're married to someone you don't care about and have two kids you didn't ask for and don't want.
 You have imposed structure in your day because you're responsible for keeping two little humans alive, but this isn't something you're passionate about.
 You think your life would be better if you could just rid yourself of them and get your autonomy back.
 So you grant your husband a divorce and jump ship.
 But things get worse, not better.

 You can't get a job and don't have any money.
 You're able to get things (money, food, shelter) from men by fucking them, so you fuck them.
 Alcohol and cigarettes make your situation more palatable, so you drink and smoke as much as possible.
 You have nothing and you are nothing.
 No one listens to you and you don't matter.
 Your days are spent endlessly drifting, stumbling into situations and halfheartedly embracing them because you have nothing better to do.
-Wanda is obviously dealing with some gnarly depression and she sure as shit doesn't have the means to seek the help she desperately needs.
+Wanda is obviously dealing with some gnarly depression and she sure as shit doesn't have the means to seek help.

 Is it wrong that I think this gross hotel room is kind of chic?